 Human epididymis protein 4

-Early results indicate that HE4 has higher sensitivity and sensitivity than CA-125 in distinguishing malignant from benign ovarian disease in premenopausal women 2.
+Early results indicate that HE4 has higher sensitivity and specificity than CA-125 in distinguishing malignant from benign ovarian disease in premenopausal women 2.
 HE4 has a high predictive value in ruling out invasive cancers in postmenopausal women with normal CA-125 2.

 Elevated serum HE4 levels have been associated with a more aggressive epithelial ovarian carcinoma phenotype 3.